allcreater/gromada-viewer/README.md

 # gromada-viewer
-A small program written in C++ 23 to view some resource files from the old good game "Gromada" developed by Buka Entertainment (1999)
+A small program written in C++ 23 to view most game resources from the old good game "Gromada" developed by Buka Entertainment (1999)

 # Usage
 Just put the binaries to the root game directory and run the program.

 # Features
-* Interactive view of "Vids" database (game object properties and graphics)
+* Interactive view of "Vids" database (game object properties and graphics) with all corresponding graphics frames
-* Visualization of images in most of the formats used in the game
 * Map loading and animated rendering
+* Very draft editor features: object selection, placing
-* Cross-platform (but not tested yet :))
+* Cross-platform (not tested yet :))
 * Export Vids to CSV table and maps as a Json

 # Dependencies